gradywang/notesofyongqiao/kubernetes/deploy/k8sm/deploy.md

 ## Deploy Kubernetes cluster on Mesos
 The following steps have be verified on ubuntu14.04.
+Also can refer to [CSDN article](http://geek.csdn.net/news/detail/90931) for the details steps.

 ### Environment variables definition:
 ```